SuperOfficeDocs/superoffice-docs/user-guide/en/sale/sales-guide/create.md

 Examples of sale types: "Sale to new customer", "Sale to existing customer", "Cross-sale to existing customer".

-> [!NOTE]
+1. Check **This sale type is linked to a guide**.
-> You need to check **This sale type is linked to a guide**.
-You should also select at least two stages.
+1. Select at least two stages.

-Go to the next procedure to create the sales guide.
+1. Go to the next procedure to create the sales guide.

 ## <a id="create-guide" />Create a sales guide